-Have you ever asked yourself, “How can I reduce my income taxes?”
-Chances are you have, especially close to April 30th, the due date for personal tax returns in Canada.
+Have you ever asked yourself, “How can I reduce my taxes in Canada?”
+We all want to know how to save money, especially close to April 30th, the due date for personal tax returns in Canada.

 This article explains how to reduce income taxes, by applying the 10 best tax tips for individuals:

 A major change to the 2013 tax budget was the addition of the First-Time Donor Super Credit.
 This new super credit is only available between the years of 2013-2017, replacing the existing non-refundable charitable donation tax credit.

 A first time donor will be allowed to deduct 40% of donations $200 and under and 54% for donations over $200 without exceeding the maximum of $1000.
 To qualify as a first time donor, you or your spouse must not have claimed the charitable donation tax credit in any of the previous 5 tax years.

 For more information visit the CRA website to see how this super credit can reduce your taxes.